Drunk Driving Accident: What To Do in Peoria, IL

 What if the other driver was not arrested, but I believe they were impaired?

-An arrest is not the only form of evidence.
-Officer observations, witness statements, video, and driving behavior may still support your claim.
-If you believe impairment played a role, tell police and document what you saw.
+An arrest is not the only form of evidence in an Illinois civil claim.
+Officer observations, witness statements, video, and the driver’s behavior behind the wheel may still support your case.
+Remember that a civil claim uses a lower burden of proof than a criminal DUI prosecution, the question is whether it is more likely than not that the driver’s choices caused the crash and your injuries.
+If you believe impairment played a role, tell police at the scene and document what you saw.

 Can I recover compensation if I was partly at fault?